 The weather diaries of a hunting and fishing estate in Connemara, Co.
 Galway, Ireland from 1898 to 1972.

-Kieran Hickey, Department of Geography, University College Cork, Ireland
+Kieran Hickey, Department of Geography, University College Cork

 A long term view - precipitation reconstruction for Northwest Portugal between 1600 and 1850: an historical and environmental path for the Iberian Peninsula

-Luís Silva, Transdisciplinary Research Centre «Culture, Space and Memory» (CITCEM); Inês Amorim, Transdisciplinary Research Centre «Culture, Space and Memory» (CITCEM)
+Luís Silva, Transdisciplinary Research Centre «Culture, Space and Memory» (CITCEM); Inês Amorim, University of Porto, CITCEM/FLUP

 A Multidisciplinary Approach to tell North Atlantic’s history of Globalisation and Climate Change in 1400 – 1700 CE